 - Use olanzapine/fluoxetine with caution in the ELDERLY; they may be more sensitive to its effects, especially low blood sodium levels.

-- Olanzapine/fluoxetine should be used with extreme caution in CHILDREN younger than 18 years; safety and effectiveness in these children have not been confirmed.
+- Olanzapine/fluoxetine should be used with extreme caution in CHILDREN younger than 10 years old; safety and effectiveness in these children have not been confirmed.

 - Olanzapine/fluoxetine may cause weight changes.
 CHILDREN and teenagers may need regular weight and growth checks while they take olanzapine/fluoxetine.

 - PREGNANCY and BREAST-FEEDING: Olanzapine/fluoxetine may cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking olanzapine/fluoxetine while you are pregnant.
 Olanzapine/fluoxetine is found in breast milk.
 Do not breast-feed while taking olanzapine/fluoxetine.

 Possible side effects of olanzapine/fluoxetine:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: